fmtlib/fmt/doc/syntax.rst

-"Format specifications" are used within replacement fields contained within a format string to define how individual values are presented (see :ref:`formatstrings`).
+"Format specifications" are used within replacement fields contained within a format string to define how individual values are presented (see :ref:`syntax`).
 Each formattable type may define how the format specification is to be interpreted.

 Most built-in types implement the following options for format specifications,